tektoncd/pipeline/docs/taskruns.md

 > :seedling: **Specifying `enum` is an [alpha](additional-configs.md#alpha-features) feature.** The `enable-param-enum` feature flag must be set to `"true"` to enable this feature.

-> :seedling: This feature is WIP and not yet supported/implemented.
-Documentation to be completed.

 If a `Parameter` is guarded by `Enum` in the `Task`, you can only provide `Parameter` values in the `TaskRun` that are predefined in the `Param.Enum` in the `Task`.
 The `TaskRun` will fail with reason `InvalidParamValue` otherwise.

 You can also specify `Enum` for [`TaskRun` with an embedded `Task`](#example-taskrun-with-an-embedded-task).
 The same param validation will be executed in this scenario.